DiamondLightSource/malcolmjs/docs/source/userguide/creating_a_new_design.rst

     #.
 Select the information icon assoicated with the Attribute.
 It's information panel is displayed on the right-hand side.
     #.
 Select the 'Delete' option associated with the 'Delete row' field.
     #.
 Refresh the Parent Block in the left-hand panel and confirm the Attribute is no longer displayed.

-**THIS IS CONJECTURE BECAUSE I CAN'T RUN THE FULL EXPORT LIFECYCLE IN LOCAL INSTALL MODE**

 To complete the export process the export specification defined within the Export Table must be submitted for processing and recording within the overall system Design.
 To submit your export specification: